google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   processing the request, ideally with sufficient detail to enable the error to be rectified.

-e.g., In response to a request of `/ct/v2/get-entries?start=100&end=99`, the log would return a `400 Bad Request` response code with a body similar to the
+e.g., In response to a request of
-following:
+`<Base URL>/ct/v2/get-entries?start=100&end=99`, the log would return a `400 Bad Request` response code with a body similar to the following:

 ~~~~~~~~~~~
     {